sen3th/jumpp/README.md

 ## Overview
 A small platformer focused on responsive movement and jump precision.

 Made with [phaserjs](https://phaser.io/) and based on an [amazing guide by Tommy Leung](https://ourcade.co/books/infinite-jumper-phaser3).
-This project uses free assets from [Kenney.nl](https://kenney.nl/assets/jumper-pack).
+This project uses free assets from [Kenney.nl](https://kenney.nl/assets/jumper-pack) and background music by [Mykola Sosin from Pixabay](https://pixabay.com/music/video-games-game-gaming-minecraft-background-music-377647/).

 ## Controls
 - Move: Left/Right arrow keys or Touch/Drag.